-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will increase by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will increase by 13 percent by 2028.

-There are several reasons why these positions are expanding so rapidly.
-One is homeowners taking advantage of government incentives to install more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which influences old equipment.
-In conclusion, there’s the red-hot home market and a home shortage that’s driven a bump in new construction residences.
+There are several reasons why these positions are growing so quickly.
+One is homeowners using government incentives to get more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven a bump in new construction residences.

 One of the most needed careers is working as an HVAC technician.
 Discover about what they do, how to become one and about how much you can expect to make.

-A HVAC technician is an individual who services, installs and maintains heating and cooling equipment.
-Most work with both homeowners and business owners.
+An HVAC technician is someone who services, installs and maintains heating and cooling equipment.
+Most serve both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners